pixelhero98/TPE-AS/README.md

-# TPE-AS Replication Prototype
+# TPE-AS Official Implementation

-This project replicates the optimizer mechanism from:
+This project contains the optimizer mechanism from:

 > Zinuo You, John Cartlidge, Karen Elliott, Menghan Ge, and Daniel Gold.
 > "Improving Bayesian Optimization for Portfolio Management with an Adaptive Scheduling."